 Bottom Entry - A bottom entry is where the inlet location is through the side of the toilet pan.
 You will easily be able to identify a bottom inlet is there is a tap on the wall with hose going to the side of the toilet.

-Back Inlet - A back inlet is where the inlet location is concealed behind the top of the cistern, giving a sleek and modern look.
+Back Inlet - A back inlet is where the inlet location is concealed within the top of the cistern, giving a sleek and modern look.

 An outlet is where the waste from your toilet travels to.